vimm0/auto-script/README.md

 Initiative for creating easy auto scripts

-Configs are reusable with little or no changes .
+Snippets are reusable with little or no changes .
 If you are new to programming or simply interested in learning different scripts, here are some resources you can use.

+P.S.
+Feel free to contribute, fork, star

 ### Archlinux
 * [Read Me](./archlinux/ArchLinux.md)